 HOPE for Bereaved currently offers 12 monthly support groups with each addressing a different type of experience.
-Some groups include widows and widowers, children, parents, survivors of a loved one completing suicide and LGBT.
+Some groups include widows and widowers, children, parents, survivors of a loved one who died by suicide.
 HOPE for Bereaved group sessions attempt to ensure no grief goes unresolved.

 We staff a Help Line (315-475-HOPE), publish a monthly newsletter and present community education programs to stay closely connected with those in need – always free of charge.
 Families, friends, businesses and health care professionals turn to HOPE for Bereaved for training, guidance and resources.
 Our services and resources are used locally, nationally and internationally.

-HOPE for Bereaved is a 501-C(3) organization.
+HOPE for Bereaved is a tax-exempt 501(c)(3) organization.
 We do not receive any annual public funding outside of monetary gifts, fundraisers and fees from books or workshops.